timescale/docs/use-timescale/services/maintenance.md

 # Maintenance

-On Timescale Cloud, minor software updates are handled automatically by us, and you do not need to perform any actions.
+On Timescale, minor software updates are handled automatically by us, and you do not need to perform any actions.

-Most updates performed on your Timescale Cloud services are applied during a maintenance window that you can define to suit your workload.
+Most updates performed on your Timescale services are applied during a maintenance window that you can define to suit your workload.
 However, if there is a critical security vulnerability that affects you, maintenance might need to occur outside of the scheduled maintenance window.